-This variant evaluates selection of SCR technology over SNCR technology at the Hunter 3 coal unit and extends the retirement date of the Hunter 3 units from 2032 through its end-of-life in 2042.
-This variant explores the potential impact to emissions compliance, and the costs and benefits of using a different emissions mitigation technology.
+The Hunter 3 SCR variant evaluates selection of SCR technology over SNCR technology at the Hunter 3 coal unit.
+This variant also extends the retirement date of the Hunter 3 plant from 2032 through its end of life in 2042.
+This variant explores the potential impact to emissions compliance and cost or benefits of utilizing a different emissions mitigation technology to this unit.

-Figure 9.5 shows the cumulative (at left) and incremental (at right) portfolio changes if the Hunter 3 unit continues operating until its end-of-life with an SCR compared to the P-MM base portfolio.
-A positive value indicates an increase in resources and a negative value indicates a decrease when a resource is reduced or eliminated.
+Figure 9.5 shows the cumulative (at left) and incremental (at right) portfolio changes if the Hunter 3 plant continues operating until its end of life with an SCR compared to the P-MM base portfolio.
+A positive value indicates an increase in resources and a negative value indicates a decrease in resources when the project is eliminated.
 In this case, the inclusion of Hunter 3 with an SCR causes a reduction in solar which is sited at the Hunter locations as a surplus resource.
 Given the implications of OTR compliance, there are no other resource reductions in this case, as coal operations are limited during high need times in the summer, and firm, non-emitting resources are still needed.
 The balance of the changes in this portfolio are related to energy efficiency and demand response.

-$Figure \ 9.5 - Increase/(Decrease) \ in \ Proxy \ Resources \ when \ Hunter \ 3 \ runs \ as \ SCR \ Through \ its \ End-of-Life$
+Figure 9.5 - Increase/(Decrease) in Proxy Resources when Hunter 3 runs as SCR Through its End-of-Life

-Figure 9.6 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when Hunter 3 operates as coal with an SCR through end-of-life.
+Figure 9.6 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when Hunter 3 operates as coal with an SCR through end of life.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that running Hunter 3 as coal with SCR is \$149 million higher cost relative to the P-MM Portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio running the Hunter 3 with SCR through the end-of-life is \$145 million higher cost relative to the P-MM portfolio.
+Through 2042, the PVRR(d) shows that running Hunter 3 as coal with SCR is \$257 million higher cost than the P-MM Portfolio.
+On a risk-adjusted basis, which factors in the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio running the Hunter 3 with SCR through the end of life is \$267 million higher cost than the P-MM portfolio.
 The lower market reliance costs in this case are fully offset by coal fuel and emissions costs.

-Figure 9.6 - Increase/(Decrease) in System Costs when Hunter 3 runs as SCR Through its End-of-Life technology.
-This study seeks to identify potential risks from closing this coal unit earlier than in the P-MM portfolio.
+Figure 9.6 - Increase/(Decrease) in System Costs when Hunter 3 runs as SCR Through its End-of-Life